scrudgey/DJ2020/level_plan.md

 partial visibility cyber graph doesn't work in mission plan mode optional objectives - after action report discover objective data node - discover objective

+allow plan mode to modify objective deltas, visibility, etc
+    the basic idea here:
+    objectives may have one or more potential locations to spawn from objective may have a single location but be unknown objective loot: potentialSpawnPoints
+        objective data: cyber data nodes
+    in the plan, we will purchase a tactic. this state will be reflected in plan. the plan will have to store information per objective. the information specifics will depend on objective type objective data: idn of a specific data node objective loot: idn of a specific potentialSpawnPoints idn (potentialSpawnPoints is also used by objective use item to identify the interactive ) if information is set for the objective, its visibility is known as well. template visibility might be unknown, plan visibility is known -> objective delta visibility is known.

+implement:
+    * tactic can select and place idn in mission plan per objective
+    * when creating delta for objective loot, data, use mission plan information
+    * set visibility
+    3. map view should take plan visibility into account

+can't we use cyber node  locations for spawnpointlocations on objective data type? cleaner